-Following the successful launch in 2017 of The Handmade Fair outside of London, the Handmade Fair will be returning to Ragley Hall in Warwickshire with the addition of a brand new show at Bowood House & Gardens in Wiltshire with Rewired appointed on events PR across both locations.
+Following the successful launch in 2017 of The Handmade Fair outside of London, the event returned to Ragley Hall in Warwickshire with the addition of a brand new show at Bowood House & Gardens in Wiltshire with Rewired appointed on events PR across both locations.

-When Rewired was appointed in 2017, the Handmade Fair had already enjoyed three successful years at Hampton Court Palace (where it continues) so the main challenge was launching the brand and event in Warwickshire for the first time, to an entirely new demographic.
+When we first started supporting the event in 2017, the Handmade Fair had already enjoyed three successful years at Hampton Court Palace (where it continues) so the main challenge was launching the brand and event at Ragley Hall, Warwickshire for the first time.

 How could we attract the widest possible consumer outreach for the event in Wiltshire and maintain and increase interest for the Warwickshire show?

-As well as driving awareness through generation, we were tasked with producing creative experiential activity to grab attention in the target demographic areas.
+As well as driving awareness through press coverage, we were tasked with producing new creative activity to attract visitors in both target areas.

 The main message of our campaign activity was the importance of being creative.
 So, we focussed on combining trending crafts and regional successes to best engage our desired audience.

-We maximised press and media interest through creative workshop events and we collaborated with iconic regional institutions to maximise consumer outreach.
+We maximised press and media interest through creative workshop events in both regions where we collaborated with exhibitors to provide a taster of The Handmade Fair.

 With a strong focus on securing interview opportunities for Kirstie Allsopp and key event personnel, the week running up to the fair was significant for national and regional broadcast.

-Held at Ragley Hall, the Handmade Fair Warwickshire was a huge success, exceeding target visitor and revenue number expectations.
+Held at Ragley Hall, Warwickshire and Bowood House & Gardens, Wiltshire, both shows were a huge success and exceeded target visitor and revenue number expectations.

-PR activity generated 112 pieces of national and regional coverage in total, with a combined online readership of over 1.7 billion.
-Highlights included broadcast interviews on ITV’s Good Morning Britain, The Times, Daily Express, Daily Mail, Woman & Home, BBC Radio Warwickshire and Wiltshire, plus coverage in women’s lifestyle titles through competitions and interviews, including Sainsbury’s magazine, Prima, Good Housekeeping, House Beautiful, Country Living, Closer and Sunday Mirror.
+PR activity in 2018 generated 182 pieces of national and regional coverage in total, with a combined online readership of over 4.8 million.
+Highlights included broadcast interviews on ITV’s Good Morning Britain, The Times, Daily Express, Daily Mail, Woman & Home, BBC Radio Warwickshire and Wiltshire, plus coverage in women’s lifestyle titles through competitions and interviews, including Sainsbury’s magazine, Prima, Good Housekeeping, Woman’s Own, Woman’s Weekly and Female First.